j0lvera/miso/README.md

 # miso

-An AI-powered code review tool that provides intelligent feedback on your code using Claude via OpenRouter.
-The tool is designed to be model-agnostic and can work with any OpenAI-compatible API through OpenRouter.

-## What it does

 `miso` analyzes your code and provides constructive feedback based on file-specific guidelines.
 It supports:

 - **Single file review**: Review individual code files with AI-powered insights